-Note: Buying domestic tickets whilst in Croatia can sometimes be cheaper than online.
+Note: Buying domestic tickets while in Croatia can sometimes be cheaper than online.

-There is a good motorway network (though it doesn’t yet extend down the coast to Dubrovnik).
+There is a good motorway network (though the extension to Dubrovnik isn't yet complete).
 In some areas the road quality decreases somewhat, and the main coastal highway gets extremely congested during peak season.

 The A1 is the main artery between Zagreb and Split.
 The A2 runs between Ljubljana (Slovenia) and Zagreb (Croatia), connecting Zagreb directly to the Western European highway system.

 International and local car hire firms have offices in Croatia's airports, cities, bigger towns and leading resorts.